Business Management, Level 2 Certificate

 Earning potential varies based on industry.
 This is just an example of one industry’s earning potential.

-First-Line Supervisor in Retail Sales median salary: $47,840 per year1
+First-Line Supervisors of Retail Sales Workers, median salary: $48,487 per year1

 Business Management is a two-year supervisory training program that combines classroom management theory with practical on-the-job training.
 The program leads to the Associate of Applied Science (AAS) in Business Management.
 The Business Management curriculum includes courses designed to provide a practical, comprehensive program covering certain managerial activities.
 The program is designed to meet the needs of people preparing for careers in business and industry such as retailing, wholesaling, industrial management, small business, and human resources.
 The Business Management program supports the theory that there is no substitute for world-of-work experience in the learning process.
 Management course work includes studies in basic principles of management, human relations, group dynamics, motivation of individuals and groups, leadership development, organization of work and people, study of supervisory functions, and many other management interests, including international business and trade.